ilkerbfl/ios_hardening/README.md

     Bu özelliği açmak için

--   Tap Settings
+-   Ayarlar

--   Tap iTunes&App Store
+-   iTunes&App Store

--   Turn on Updates in the Automatic Downloads configuration list
+-   Güncellemeleri Aç

     Aşamalarını izlemeniz yeterlidir.